 SMITH & SINGER ANNOUNCE NEW NAME FOR SOTHEBY'S AUSTRALIA BUSINESS

-SYDNEY & MELBOURNE, 18 DECEMBER 2019 – From 1 January 2020, Australia's most successful auction house, Sotheby's Australia, will continue under the new banner of Smith & Singer.
+SYDNEY & MELBOURNE, 1 JANUARY 2020 – From 1 January 2020, Australia's most successful auction house, Sotheby's Australia, continued business under the new banner of Smith & Singer.
 Sotheby's commenced operations in Australia in 1973, with its Australian auction business subsequently acquired by Geoffrey Smith and Gary Singer in 2009.
-The business has now reached the end of a ten-year licensing agreement with Sotheby's.
+The business reached the end of a ten-year licensing agreement with Sotheby's last year.

 For the last 4 years the company has been the clear market leader for the sale of fine art, and for the past 10 years, the market leader for the sale of fine jewels in Australia.
 Renowned for its scholarship and access to the most important works by Australian historical, modern and contemporary artists, the company has also brokered the public and private sale of major international works of art locally and to overseas clients.
 In 2019 the company sold at auction art valued at almost $40 million, securing 40% of the Australian art auction market, and almost doubling its two closest competitors.
 Overall sales, including private sales and jewels, resulted in almost $70 million for the year.